MownikaKonamaneni/MownikaKonamaneni/README.md

 ### I am open to:

-- work professionally in the fields of Data Science and Engineering as an Intern or Part-time or Full-time
+- work professionally in the fields of Data Science and Data Engineering as an Intern or Part-time or Full-time
 - any collobration work,
 - machine learning projects(development)